Why Knowing Cybersecurity Is Important Isn't Enough

 Moving Beyond Awareness

 The businesses that make real security progress aren’t necessarily the most aware of cybersecurity risks.
-They’re the ones who’ve moved beyond awareness to action guided by expertise.
+They’re the ones who’ve stopped treating security as a research project and started treating it as a capability to be built, steadily, with expert guidance.